Brexit: Invocation of Article 50

 The 2015 Referendum Act did not expressly require Article 50 to be invoked, but prior to the referendum, the British government said it would respect the result.
 When Cameron resigned following the referendum, he said that it would be for the incoming prime minister to invoke Article 50.
 The new prime minister, Theresa May, said she would wait until 2017 to invoke the article, in order to prepare for the negotiations.
-In October 2016, she said Britain would trigger Article 50 in March 2017, and in December she gained the support of MP's for her timetable.
+In October 2016, she said Britain would trigger Article 50 in March 2017, and in December she gained the support of MPs for her timetable.

 In January 2017, the Supreme Court of the United Kingdom ruled in the Miller case that government could only invoke Article 50 if authorised by an act of parliament to do so.
 The government subsequently introduced a bill for that purpose, and it was passed into law on 16 March as the European Union (Notification of Withdrawal) Act 2017.
 On 29 March, Theresa May triggered Article 50 when Tim Barrow, the British ambassador to the EU, delivered the invocation letter to European Council President Donald Tusk.
 This made 29 March 2019 the expected date that UK would leave EU.